 Running a company is constant work with a never ending to-do list such as getting in touch with suppliers, taking care of customers, liasing with the accountant, and so on.

 But you know that your site is vital, and increasing its audience is essential to expand your business.
-If you don’t feel ready to work with an SEO partner, you can start small and make your site profitable.
+If you don’t feel ready to work with an SEO agency or expert, you can start small and make your site profitable.
 With visitors.

 In this article, I am going to focus on the content aspect of website management.
 To start with, I’d like to use a case study that I achieved with a very small website, of less than 30 pages, in the space of a year.